cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Macro/builtin_compilation_flags.md

 ## @FastNative

-To enhance performance in interoperability with `C` language, Cangjie provides the `@FastNative` tag to optimize calls to `C` functions.
-Note that `@FastNative` can only be used with `foreign` declared functions.
+To improve performance when interoperating with C, Cangjie provides the `@FastNative` tag to optimize calls to C functions.
+Note that `@FastNative` can only be used with functions declared as `foreign`.

 First, compile the following C program to generate the dynamic library file `libcProg.so`: